 In particular, if G is simple, then it has no non-trivial normal subgroups and the conjecture implies that $\mathscr{A}p(G)$ cannot be weakly contractible.
-This has been verified for many but not all finite simple groups, using the classification theorem.
+This consequence of the conjecture has been verified for many but not all finite simple groups, using the classification theorem and proving that the space $\mathscr{A}p(G)$ has non-trivial homology.
 A conceptual proof would be a wonderful achievement!